DocX/aws-ecs-utils/README.md

 ### `ecs-console`

-Connect to running container of specific service
+Connect to running container of specific service.

+This is useful to investigate inner state of processes inside container or run processes with available environment variables from task definition.

+Warning: Be aware that you are inside container that runs the main process already.
+Starting heavy processes may cause the whole container will run out of memory and be killed.

 ```bash
 ecs-console cluster-name service-name